-Stanford Digital Education helps to develop Stanford's online and hybrid education strategies and strengthens Stanford's capacity to carry them out.
-It incubates and supports digital education initiatives across the university that serve the public good.
-It enables partnerships within and outside Stanford to bring transformative educational opportunities to more people.
-By uniting Stanford's human and technological capabilities in novel ways, it seeks to build a more just, equitable and accessible system of education. digitaleducation.stanford.edu
+Stanford Digital Education leads the development of Stanford's online and hybrid education strategies and strengthens Stanford's capacity to carry them out.
+It incubates and supports mission-driven digital education initiatives, while also serving as the entry point for groups outside the university wishing to partner on such efforts.
+By marshaling Stanford's human and technological capabilities in new ways, Stanford Digital Education seeks to build a more just, equitable and accessible system of higher education. digitaleducation.stanford.edu